-ACTIVITY 1.2.4: DISCUSS STRESSES THAT HEALTH WORKERS EXPERIENCE IN THEIR WORK, AND HOW THEY CAN STAY HEALTHY excessive and prolonged stress.
-It occurs when someone feels over whelmed, emotionally drained, and unable to meet constant demands.
+🚺 1.2.4: STRESSES THAT HEALTH WORKERS EXPERIENCE IN THEIR WORK, AND HOW THEY CAN STAY HEALTHY

-• Large group discussions:

-- $\sqrt{}$ Do you think health workers will get stressed?
-Do they experience burnout? - \checkmark How do you define health care stress, burnout?
-Why do they occur? - Interactive presentation (based on PPT slide#) or based on the following texts: - · Burnout is a state of emotional, physical, and mental exhaustion caused by
+- Large group discussions: - √ Do you think health care workers will get stressed? and do they experience burnout? - √ How do you define health care stress, burnout?
+Why do they occur? - · Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
+It occurs when some one feels overwhelmed,

-• Spending most of their time caring for other people, health workers may ignore their own problems or feelings.
+- emotionally drained, and unable to meet constant demands. - Spending most of their time caring for other people, health professionals may ignore their own problems or feelings.
 The kind of work which a health professional does or the setting in which he or she works may pose special stresses on top of the worries and concerns they may have like any other person.